Duet3D/RepRapFirmware/docs/devel/BUILD_VARIANTS.md

 How RepRapFirmware is sliced across boards, processors, and feature combinations.
 Setup-level prerequisites are in [../DEVELOPER.md](../DEVELOPER.md); this file documents *what* gets built.

+For code-level descriptions of the top-level firmware modules that these build variants compile in, see [../../src/README.md](../../src/README.md).

 ## 1. Make targets

 The top-level [`Makefile`](../../Makefile) has one target per supported board and one or more combined / variant targets: